Quinoa for babies: how to serve it from 6 months+

 When can babies eat quinoa?

-Quinoa is safe for babies to have right from 6 months old when they first start eating solid foods.
+Quinoa is safe for babies to have from around 6 months old when they’re showing all of the developmental signs of readiness to start solid foods.

 It’s a great option because it offers a unique texture experience for babies, one that is not found in many other foods.
 Offering lots of exposure to various textures like this is beneficial for preventing picky eating down the road.